likyoo/open-cd/README.md

 ## News
+- 11/17/2022 - Open-CD is upgraded to v0.0.2, requiring a higher version of the MMSegmentation dependency.
 - 9/28/2022 - The code, pre-trained models and logs of [ChangerEx](https://github.com/likyoo/open-cd/tree/main/configs/changer) are available. :yum:
 - 9/20/2022 - Our paper [Changer: Feature Interaction is What You Need for Change Detection](https://arxiv.org/abs/2209.08290) is available!
 - 7/30/2022 - Open-CD is publicly available!